-Personal protective equipment (PPE) are products that the user can wear or hold, in order to be protected against hazards either at home, at work or whilst engaging in leisure activities.
+Personal protective equipment (PPE) are products that the user can wear or hold, to be protected against risks either at work, at home or whilst engaging in leisure activities.
 Statistics on fatal and major work accidents underline the importance of protection and prevention, for which personal protective equipment plays an important role.

-As this is a 'New Approach' Directive, manufacturers or their authorised representative in the EU can comply with the technical requirements directly or with harmonised European standards.
-The latter provides a presumption of conformity to the essential health and safety requirements.
+As legislation based on the 'new approach' aligned to the new legislative framework policy, manufacturers or their authorised representative in the EU must comply with the essential health and safety requirements of the PPE regulation, directly or by using harmonised European standards.
+The latter confer presumption of conformity to legal requirements.

-These 'Technical sheets for coordination' report the common position of the notified bodies – sector PPE – approved by the committee working group 'PPE'.
+These 'technical sheets for coordination' report the common position of the notified bodies for PPE endorsed by the PPE committee working group